Have you been called for review and need to know what to do, and what your rights are?

 We’ve already stated that a review is a comparison exercise from your last known review, so it is important that you know upon what information your force is going to compare your current condition to.
 The way to achieve this is via a Subject Access Request (‘SAR’).
 This is how the Information Commissioner’s Office (‘ICO’) describe it,

-A subject Access Request (‘SAR’) is simply a written request made by or on behalf of an individual for the information which he or she is entitled to ask under Section 7 of the Data Protection Act 1988 (‘DPA’).
+A subject Access Request (‘SAR’) is simply a written request made by or on behalf of an individual for the information which he or she is entitled to ask under Article 15 of the General Data Protection Regulation (‘GDPR’).
 The request does not have to be in any particular form.

 In simple terms it means that you can apply to any organisation and obtain a copy of all information held by them about you.
 It is a simple process to make an application to which they have to comply under the law.

-It is quite simple to make an application, in fact, we’ve made it even easier by providing a template letter which can be found here,
+It is quite simple to make an application, in fact, we’ve made it even easier by providing a template letter which can be downloaded here –

-Simply edit the letter to suit your individual circumstances, enclose some ID, and a cheque for £10.
-The force have 40 calendar days upon receipt of the request to comply.
+Simply edit the letter to suit your individual circumstances, enclose some ID.
+The force have a duty to comply without delay and in any case within one month upon receipt of the request.
 Ensure that you send it recorded delivery, to prove the posting date, and subsequent receipt of the request.

 We hope you found this brief guide helpful, if you have any questions then please make contact with us at email@example.com or use the contact form above.